Home / Blog / Send Real-Time Events from Browser to Vite Dev Server

 This only runs in development (since import.meta.hot is only defined in dev mode), making it perfect for debugging or building custom dev features.

-Step 2: Listen for the Event on the Vite Server
+Step 2: Listen for an Event on the Vite Server

 In your vite.config.ts, use the configureServer hook to handle incoming events: